-Looking for an easy-to-grow flower that gives you big, pretty color in the late summer in western states like Colorado or Utah?
+Looking for an easy-to-grow flower that gives you big, pretty color in the late summer?

 I’d like to introduce you to Black-Eyed Susan (officially, Rudbeckia — Rude-bek-ee-uh).
 It also goes by the name: Gloriosa Daisy.